Rural Housing Site Loans and Self-Help Housing Land Development Loans (10.411)

 Credentials/Documentation

-Applicants must furnish evidence of the following: (1) Market analysis showing need for such services; (2) legal capacity to borrow funds and develop land for sale; (3) a sound budget; and (4) general project description.
-This program is excluded from coverage under OMB Circular No. A-87.
-This program is excluded from coverage under OMB Circular No. A-87.
+Applicants must furnish pre-application documents identified in RD Instruction 444.8 including: (1) Evidence of need for such services; (2) legal capacity to borrow funds and develop land for sale; (3) a sound budget; and (4) general project description.

-This program is subject to environmental review pursuant to the National Environmental Policy Act (NEPA) of 1969.
-An environmental impact assessment is required for this program.
+Preapplication coordination is required.
+An environmental impact assessment is required for this listing.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+This program is subject to environmental review pursuant to the National Environmental Policy Act (NEPA) of 1969.

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-This program is excluded from coverage under OMB Circular No. A-110.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 The application will be in the form of a letter to the Rural Development Manager of the Rural Development (RD).
 Supporting information and costs should be included as needed.
-This program is excluded from coverage under Departmental Regulations 3015 and 3016, and OMB Circular No. A-110.

 Award Procedure